Supermassive black hole formation in the initial collapse of axion dark matter

 during the interval $t_{\rm in} < t< t_{\rm coll}$.

-Eqs.~(\ref{omax}),(\ref{Mstar}), (\ref{omdot}), (\ref{domL}) and (\ref{domT}) were solved numerically.
+Eqs.~(\ref{omax}), (\ref{Mstar}), (\ref{omdot}), (\ref{domL}) and (\ref{domT}) were solved numerically.
 Initially, $M_\star$ is of order $M_f$ or larger.
 As $\omega(t)$ increases, it becomes more and more difficult to maintain rigid rotation, $M_\star(t)$ starts to decrease and then accelerates towards $M = 0$.
-Provided $\omega$ is sufficently small at time $t_{\rm coll}$, a black hole forms and grows.
-Soon thereafter, at a time $t_f$, $r_(M_\star(t),t)$ reaches zero and relaxation stops.
+Provided $\omega$ is sufficiently small at time $t_{\rm coll}$, a black hole forms and grows.
+Soon thereafter, at a time $t_f$, $r(M_\star(t),t)$ reaches zero and relaxation stops.
 After $t_f$, $L(M,t)$ of each shell is conserved.
-The black hole mass is the largest $M$ for which $r_{\rm min}(M,t_f) < 2 GM/c^2$ or equivalently $L(M,t_f) < 2 G M/c$.
+The black hole mass is the largest $M$ that satisfies $r_{\rm min}(M,t_f) < 2 GM/c^2$ or equivalently $L(M,t_f) < 2 G M/c$.
+All the shells that do not fall into the black hole move back out and start to form the halo that will later surround the galaxy.
+Although for the smallest expected $j$ values ($j\sim 0.03$) a large fraction of the initial overdensity falls into the black hole, the total fraction of dark matter that ends up in supermassive black holes is very small since the initial overdensity is only a small fraction (of order $10^{-4}$) of the galaxy it grows into.